dwijnand/sbt-extras/README.md

                        Note: "@"-file is overridden by local '.sbtopts' or '-sbt-opts' argument.
       -sbt-opts <path> file containing sbt args (if not given, .sbtopts in project root is used if present) -S-X             add -X to sbt's scalacOptions (-S is stripped)

-## SBT Extra plugin

-To see the plugin in action, including the thrilling custom sbt command "help-names":

-    cd template-project && ../sbt -sbt-rc help-names zomg zomg2

-The template files are:

-    project/plugins/project/Build.scala   # you can use this as-is if you want project/Build.scala                   # this is a starting point for your real Build.scala

-The Template build isn't quite finished.
-There will most likely be a build.sbt DSL variant that does not require a project scala file.

-## Simple SBT DSL

-SBT extras defines a simplified task DSL for those who are defining simple tasks that do not need to be relied upon, or you are unsure and can refactor later.
-Once including the sbt-extra-plugin, all you have to do is place the following in your build.sbt to create tasks:

-    simple_task("zomg") is { println("ZOMG") }

-or if you need to depend on other keys:

-    simple_task("zomg2") on (name, version) is { (n,v) => println("ZOMG " + n + " = " + v + " !!!!!") }

-The DSL currently supports between 0 and 9 dependencies.
-The DSL does not allow defining tasks on different configurations, although this will be added shortly.

-### Simple Setttings

-SBT distinguishes between defining Setting and Tasks through the `apply` and `map` methods.
-The Simple DSL has no such distinction.
-Defining a setting is as easy as:

-    simple_setting("name") is "project-name"

-Settings can also depend on other settings.

-    simple_setting("name") on (version) is { v => "project-name" + v }

-Since a Setting can *only* be defined using other settings, attempting to use a non-setting in the on calls results in a type error.